javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 With the spec, we can safely improve, change, even rewrite the function from scratch and make sure it still works right.

 That's especially important in large projects when a function is used in many places.
-When we change such a function -- there's just no way to manually check if every place that uses them still works right.
+When we change such a function, there's just no way to manually check if every place that uses it still works right.

 Without tests, people have two ways: